3D Modeling of Building Interiors with a Human-Operated Backpack System

 My colleagues and I have published papers on various aspects of this project:

-- T. Liu, G. Chen, J. Kua, A. Zakhor, "Indoor Localization and Visualization Using a Human-Operated Backpack System," to be presented at the 2010 International Conference on Indoor Positioning and Indoor Navigation, Zurich, Switzerland, September, 2010.
+- T. Liu, G. Chen, J. Kua, A. Zakhor, "Indoor Localization and Visualization Using a Human-Operated Backpack System," International Conference on Indoor Positioning and Indoor Navigation 2010, Zurich, Switzerland, September, 2010.
 [Adobe PDF]

 - G. Chen, J. Kua, S. Shum, N. Naikal, M. Carlberg, and A. Zakhor.
 "Indoor Localization Algorithms for a Human-Operated Backpack System," 3D Data Processing, Visualization, and Transmission 2010, Paris, France, May 2010.
 [Adobe PDF]